-- Select the Change User Password item and press < Enter>. - On the password box, key in a password containing up to six letters or numbers, or both. - Confirm the password when prompted.
+- 1. Select the Change User Password item and press < Enter>. - In the password box, key in a password containing up to six letters or numbers, or both, then press <Enter>. - 3.
+Confirm the password when prompted.

 The message Password Installed appears after you set your password successfully.
 To change the user password, follow the same steps in setting a user password.